The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Introduction

 \section{Introduction}

-Originally introduced in \cite{WeisfeilerL68}, the Weisfeiler-Leman (WL) algorithm has become a -- if not the -- fundamental subroutine in the context of isomorphism testing for graphs.
-It is used in theoretical as well as in practical approaches to tackle the graph isomorphism problem (see e.g.\ \cite{BabaiCSTW13,GroheN19,McKay81,McKayP14,Neuen16}), among them also Babai's recent quasipolynomial-time isomorphism test \cite{Babai16}.
-For every $k \geq 1$, there is a $k$-dimensional version of the algorithm which colors the vertex $k$-tuples of the input graph and iteratively refines the coloring in an isomorphism-invariant manner.
+Originally introduced in \cite{WeisfeilerL68}, the Weisfeiler-Leman (WL) algorithm has become a -- if not the -- fundamental combinatorial subroutine in the context of isomorphism testing for graphs.
+It is used both in theoretical and in practical approaches to tackle the graph isomorphism problem (see, e.g., \cite{BabaiCSTW13,GroheN19,McKay81,McKayP14,Neuen16}), among them is also Babai's recent quasipolynomial-time isomorphism test \cite{Babai16}.
+For every $k \geq 1$, there is a $k$-dimensional version of the algorithm ($k$-WL) which colors the vertex $k$-tuples of the input graph and iteratively refines the coloring in an isomorphism-invariant manner.

 There are various characterizations of the algorithm, which link it to other areas in theoretical computer science (see also \hyperref[ref:frw]{\textit{Further Related Work}}).
-For example, very recent results in the context of machine learning show that the 1-dimensional version of the algorithm is as expressive as graph neural networks with respect to distinguishing graphs \cite{MorrisRFHLRG18}.
+For example, recent results in the context of machine learning show that $1$-WL is as expressive as graph neural networks with respect to distinguishing graphs \cite{MorrisRFHLRG18}.
 Following Grohe \cite{Grohe17}, an indicator to investigate the expressive power of the algorithm is the so-called \emph{WL dimension} of a graph, defined as the minimal dimension of the WL algorithm required in order to distinguish the graph from every other non-isomorphic graph.